-The wave rose analysis of the baseline Scarborough DWR and SBC Waverider datasets (Figure 2.15 and Figure 2.16 respectively) show that the majority of the waves come from the north to northeast (0-30 degrees).
+The wave rose analysis of the baseline Scarborough DWR and SBC Waverider datasets (Figure 2.16 and Figure 2.17 respectively) show that the majority of the waves come from the north to northeast (0-30 degrees).
 The SBC dataset also shows a secondary wave direction from 105 to 120 degrees.
 This is interesting as the DWR buoy is further offshore and so might have been expected to have a wider spread of directions.
 It may be that the wider direction spread is made more apparent at the closer inshore location as it is slightly more sheltered from waves from the north, but alternatively the difference is more likely to reflect the different conditions occurring during the two time periods analysed.

-A wave rose for the new data collected from the current, further offshore, location known as Scarborough WB2 is given in Figure 2.17.
+A wave rose for the new data collected from the current, further offshore, location known as Scarborough WB2 is given in Figure 2.18.
 All three wave roses show fairly similar distributions, with most storms from 0 to 30 degrees and a secondary direction of 105 to 135 degrees.
+The 2017/18 wave rose however also shows an increased contribution from 345 to 0 degrees.

-Figure 2.15 Wave Rose at Scarborough DWR site
+Figure 2.16 Wave Rose at Scarborough DWR site

-Figure 2.16 Wave Rose at Scarborough SBC site
+Figure 2.17 Wave Rose at Scarborough SBC site

-Figure 2.17 Wave Rose at Scarborough WB2 site (June 2013 to March 2017)
+Figure 2.18 Wave Rose at Scarborough WB2 site (June 2013 to March 2018)